Channeling Acceleration in Crystals and Nanostructures and Studies of Solid Plasmas: New Opportunities: Near-term prospect for beam solid-plasma experiments

-In an amorphous solid, because both longitudinal and transverse sizes are large compared to $\lambda_p$, wakefield excitation is very inefficient, and in addition wakefields can be damped by collisional effects.
+In an amorphous solid both the longitudinal and transverse size of the beam are large compared to $\lambda_p$.
+Thus, wakefield excitation is very inefficient and wakefields can be damped by collisional effects.
 What is left to the plasma response is the return current that flows through the beam, and leads to an unstable counterstreaming system of beam and plasma electrons, where any perturbation at the scale of $\lambda_p$ can grow exponentially as the beam propagates through the solid.
-For an ultrarelativistic beam such as the one delivered by FACET-II, two modes of instability are prominent: the oblique two-stream instability (OTSI)~\cite{SANMIGUEL2021}, which is mainly electrostatic and with a wave vector at an oblique angle with respect to the beam propagation, and the current filamentation instability (CFI), which is mainly magnetic and transverse.
-This is exemplified in Fig.~\ref{fig-e305solid} showing the FACET-II electron beam after 0.7 mm of propagation through aluminum, as simulated using the \textsc{calder} 3D PIC code~\cite{CALDER}.
+For ultrarelativistic beams such as delivered by FACET-II, two modes of instability are prominent: the oblique two-stream instability (OTSI)~\cite{SANMIGUEL2021}, which is mainly electrostatic and with a wave vector at an oblique angle with respect to the beam propagation, and the current filamentation instability (CFI), which is mainly magnetic and transverse.
+This is exemplified in Fig.~\ref{fig-e305solid} showing the FACET-II electron beam after \SI{0.7}{\milli\meter} propagation through aluminum, as simulated using the \textsc{calder} 3D PIC code~\cite{CALDER}.
 At the front of the beam (right of Fig.~\ref{fig-e305solid}), longitudinal and transverse modulations are clearly observed and correspond to the OTSI instability, which is the fastest mode to grow in the linear phase~\cite{SANMIGUEL2021}.
 In contrast, at the rear of the beam, beam filaments can be identified and attributed to the CFI instability.
 The interplay between these two modes that appear respectively at the beam front and rear of the beam can be understood by the variation of the collisionality as the plasma electrons are heated when flowing from the front to the rear of the beam.
-In this \textsc{CALDER} simulation and with the considered beam and plasma parameters, the higher collisionality at the rear damps the OTSI and favor the CFI instability, thus resulting in the beam profile of Fig.~\ref{fig-e305solid}).
-Beyond this imprint that the beam-solid interaction has left on the beam at the scale of $\lambda_p$, high-energy beam electrons also experience the very large electromagnetic fields associated with the instability and thus can radiate gamma rays very efficiently~\cite{BENEDETTI2018}, and such gamma-ray flashes can also be an excellent experimental observable to diagnose the beam-solid interaction and the physics developing at the scale of $\lambda_p$.
+In this simulation, the higher collisionality at the rear damps the OTSI and favors the CFI instability, thus resulting in the beam profile shown in Fig.~\ref{fig-e305solid}).
+Beyond the imprint that the beam-solid interaction has left on the beam at a scale of $\lambda_p$, high-energy beam electrons also experience the very large electromagnetic fields associated with the instability and thus can radiate gamma rays very efficiently~\cite{BENEDETTI2018}, and such gamma-ray flashes can also be an excellent experimental observable to diagnose the beam-solid interaction and the physics developing at the scale of $\lambda_p$.